-Figure 4-7 EXAMPLES (Salish) under the symptom Cough frage (Salish) the new cluster (Wheeze), but it restricts its previously assigned cluster.
+Figure 4-7 Example of disambiguation.
+The symptom Cough is ambiguated to the new cluster (Wheeze), but it restricts its previously assigned cluster.
 Disambiguation removes Cough from its previous cluster, thereby freeing constraints on its common causes and differential.

 Disambiguation does not always work this well.
 Note that disambiguation reassigns each ambiguous symptom to fewer clusters than before.
 In the extreme, or degenerate, case, an ambiguous symptom may not assignable to any cluster.
 Degenerate cases can occur when an ambiguous symptom s exists and the disambiguation step removes a symptom from every cluster that s originally covered.
 Then, those clusters will have an enlarged set of common causes, and it is possible that s will no longer cover any of them.
 When a previously ambiguous symptom cannot be reassigned, the decomposition is said to be degenerate.
 Degeneracy indicates that the ambiguation step freed too many constraints.
 An ambiguous symptom must then be assigned arbitrarily to place another constraint.
 In such cases, our procedure simply discards the decomposition as degenerate, since other symptom assignments will yield the desired decompositions.